01 of 06

 03 of 06

-In small spaces, such as in apartments and condos, galley (corridor), or one-wall, kitchen designs tend to be the most common.
+In small spaces, such as in apartments and condos, one-wall kitchen designs (also called galley or corridor kitchens) tend to be the most common.
+These small narrow kitchens usually have doors at both ends, with the kitchen elements confined along one wall.
 But often it is possible to work an L-shaped kitchen into these small spaces.
-As shown, the drainboard sink (a sink with an attached apron of similar material) is tightly fitted into the corner of the "L." This frees up precious extra space on the short leg of the "L" for a small section of countertop.
+As shown here, the drainboard sink (a sink with an attached apron of similar material) is tightly fitted into the corner of the L. This frees up precious extra space on the short leg of the L for a small section of countertop.

-Instead of the open shelving on the right side, a small space might need a refrigerator at the end of the shorter leg of the "L."Continue to 4 of 6 below.
+Instead of the open shelving featured on the short right leg of this example, this small space could also provide space for a refrigerator.Continue to 4 of 6 below.

 04 of 06

-This plan nicely demonstrates how well an L-shaped layout can work with an open kitchen plan that includes a casual dining area, even a large dining area.
-This scheme is particularly space-efficient and convenient because there is no physical barrier between the kitchen work space and the dining table, and both areas can share some of the floor space.Continue to 5 of 6 below.
+This plan nicely demonstrates how well an L-shaped layout can work with an open kitchen plan that includes a large casual dining area.
+This scheme is particularly space-efficient and convenient because there is no physical barrier between the kitchen workspace and the dining table, and both areas can share some of the floor space.Continue to 5 of 6 below.

 05 of 06